OnderCampos/pushtest/libraries_and_dependencies.md

+## **math**
+ - Provides mathematical functions and operations.
+  - `No installation required.
+It is a built-in library in Python.`
+## **sklearn.linear_model**
+ - Provides functions for linear regression models.
+  - `pip install scikit-learn`
 ## **re**
- - This module provides regular expression matching operations similar to those found in Perl.
+ - Provides regular expression matching operations.
+  - `No installation required.
+It is a built-in library in Python.`
+## **sklearn.model_selection**
+ - Provides functions for splitting datasets into train and test sets.
+  - `pip install scikit-learn`
+## **pandas**
+ - Provides data structures and data analysis tools.
+  - `pip install pandas`
+## **datetime**
+ - Provides classes for manipulating dates and times.
+  - `No installation required.
+It is a built-in library in Python.`
+## **csv**
+ - Provides functions for working with CSV files.
-  - `No installation required`
+  - `No installation required.
+It is a built-in library in Python.`
 ## **scipy.stats**
- - SciPy is a library used for scientific and technical computing.
-The stats module provides a large number of probability distributions and statistical functions.
+ - Provides statistical functions and distributions.
   - `pip install scipy`
-## **csv**
- - The CSV module provides classes to read and write tabular data in CSV format.
-This can be used as an alternative to the 'read_excel' method in pandas.
-  - `No installation required`
-## **math**
- - The math module provides mathematical functions and constants.
-It is a built-in module in Python.
-  - `No installation required`
-## **sklearn.linear_model**
- - Scikit-learn is a machine learning library for Python.
-The linear_model module provides classes for linear regression models.
-  - `pip install scikit-learn`
 ## **sqlalchemy**
- - SQLAlchemy is a SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+ - Provides a SQL toolkit and Object-Relational Mapping (ORM).
   - `pip install sqlalchemy`
-## **sys**
+## **flask**
- - The sys module provides access to some variables used or maintained by the interpreter and to functions that interact with the interpreter.
-  - `No installation required`
+ - Provides a micro web framework for building web applications.
+  - `pip install flask`
 ## **requests**
- - Requests is a simple HTTP library for Python.
+ - Provides a simple HTTP library for Python.
   - `pip install requests`
-## **matplotlib.pyplot**
+## **json**
- - Matplotlib is a plotting library for Python.
-The pyplot module provides a convenient interface for creating figures and plots.
-  - `pip install matplotlib`
+ - Provides functions for working with JSON data.
+  - `No installation required.
+It is a built-in library in Python.`
-## **flask**
+## **logging**
- - Flask is a lightweight web application framework for Python.
+ - Provides a flexible logging framework for Python.
-  - `pip install flask`
-## **pandas**
- - Pandas is a fast, powerful, flexible, and easy-to-use open-source data analysis and manipulation library.
-  - `pip install pandas`
+  - `No installation required.
+It is a built-in library in Python.`
 ## **collections**
- - The collections module provides alternatives to built-in container data types, such as dictionaries, lists, and tuples.
-  - `No installation required`
-## **itertools**
- - The itertools module provides various functions that work on iterators to produce complex iterators.
-  - `No installation required`
-## **datetime**
- - The datetime module supplies classes for manipulating dates and times.
-  - `No installation required`
-## **logging**
- - The logging module provides a flexible framework for emitting log messages from Python programs.
+ - Provides additional data structures and counter.
-  - `No installation required`
+  - `No installation required.
+It is a built-in library in Python.`
 ## **numpy**
- - NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+ - Provides a powerful N-dimensional array object.
   - `pip install numpy`
-## **json**
- - The json module provides functions for working with JSON (JavaScript Object Notation) data.
-  - `No installation required`
-## **sklearn.model_selection**
- - Scikit-learn is a machine learning library for Python.
-The model_selection module provides classes for splitting datasets into train and test sets.
-  - `pip install scikit-learn`
 ## **seaborn**
- - Seaborn is a Python data visualization library based on Matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+ - Provides a high-level interface for drawing attractive and informative statistical graphics.
   - `pip install seaborn`
-## **os**
+## **itertools**
- - The os module provides a way of using operating system dependent functionality.
+ - Provides functions for creating iterators for efficient looping.
-  - `No installation required`
+  - `No installation required.
+It is a built-in library in Python.`
+## **matplotlib.pyplot**
+ - Provides a plotting library for creating static, animated, and interactive visualizations in Python.
+  - `pip install matplotlib`